mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/02_displaying_and_navigating.rst

 Zooming in 2D
 =============

-In an unwrapped view to zoom in select an area by left-clicking and dragging.
+In an unwrapped view (such as cylindrical) to zoom in select an area by left-clicking and dragging.

 Right click to zoom out.